21½ Minutes in Berlin/23 Minutes in Brussels: Reception

 Suicide would only become famous after the peak of their activity was over.
 During the 1980s and 90s, they were responsible for influencing many bands and shaping genres such as industrial music, dance music and notably electroclash.
 This performance has been called "a record of proof of an innovative band’s struggle with an unreceptive audience" and has been compared to the audience's reactions to Dylan going electric.
 It also "clearly demonstrates two individuals flying in the face of convention, screaming their guts out to be heard, and failing to make a poignant imprint on the listening audience".
 Allmusic said that "though the (reissues) extra tracks dilute the original album's impact somewhat, they're worthwhile supplements to one of the punk era's most startlingly unique works".
 In review of their debut album for 1001 Albums You Must Hear Before You Die, Chris Shade called it a "riotous comedy", and noted that "(their) lack of rock 'n' roll accoutrements such as a drummer or guitarist often aroused violent reactions in their bewildered audiences".

+The 1995 song "23 Minutes in Brussels" by the band Luna — "23 minutes in Brussels / Why can't they just leave us alone / Are we gonna get into a tussle / Cannot take an airplane home" — is a reference to the Suicide concert.